bryceshirley/iris-gpubench/README.md

 # TO ADD:
-- Should we add carbon produced to the benchmark power calculation?
-	- In 2023 the average emissions of United Kingdom were 217 g CO2eq/kWh.
-From <https://www.nowtricity.com/country/united-kingdom/>
- 	- National grid carbon loading (national grid give api's that give regional live metrics for carbon) to get carbon cost.
-From <https://carbon-intensity.github.io/api-definitions/#regional>
-  	- There is also an IRIS contact for this kind of thing
-- Make it work for Benchmarks using more than one GPU
+- Make it work for Benchmarks that utilize more than one GPU
 - using shell check from bash script (similar to pylint) on bash script
-- use pylint and isort
 - add a requirements.txt file for setup
-- Add CI tests for python script
+- Add CI tests for python scripts
 - Make monitor.sh collect errors from sciml-bench command

 The Command